maikelthedev/maikeldotuk.github.io/cv.md

 ## Job experience

-Bear with me while I fill this up

 ### Freelance Video Editor
 *Self-Employed*.
 Currently since June 2016.
 London
 - Editing recordings, adding labels, tags, titles with no typos, logos, selecting from multicamera videos and delivering the final post-produced file for use as training material.